primev/mev-commit/cl/README.md

 ## Conclusion

-You now have a local Ethereum environment with Geth nodes, optional Redis, and a choice between full consensus or single node operation.
+You now have a local Ethereum environment with Geth nodes offering two consensus options: a Redis-based leader-follower consensus setup or a simplified single node consensus.